fishdan/wikisearch/README.md

 ## ❓ FAQ

-**Why isn’t my GitHub link changing?**

-Links whose `href` contains `github` are intentionally skipped so developer docs aren’t altered.
+**Does this work without JavaScript?**

+Yes.
+The plugin now converts placeholder links on the server so the front-end HTML already points to Wikipedia—even if scripts are disabled.

-**Can I force a different article slug than the visible text?**
+**How do I force a different article slug than the visible text?**

-For now the plugin uses the visible text.
-A shortcode and/or attribute‑based selector is planned for custom slugs.
+Set the URL to something like `wikisearch:Albert_Einstein` (or any custom slug) and the plugin will use that instead of the on-page text.

 ---

 ## 🧾 Changelog

+* **1.0.0** – Server-side placeholder conversion, improved accessibility, optional custom slugs, and refreshed assets for WordPress.org submission.
 * **0.1.4** – Prepared the plugin for the WordPress.org directory and removed the custom update checker.
 * **0.1.0** – Initial release.